Skip to main content

 Iteration Limits

-Max Tool Calls10Maximum tool invocations
+Max Tool CallsAGENT_MAX_TOOL_CALLS50Maximum total tool invocations per request

 Observing Progress